JamesSchiller/TSP-MLGA/readme.md

 By always subtracting a decimal, scores with higher nodes visited is always still higher cause your always subtracting from nodes visited.
 14 - x will always be higher than 13 - y.
+Another example,
+You have 2 chromosomes
+Chromosome visited 10 nodes each
+Chromosome 1 visited weights of
+1 5 2 4 3 1 2 7 5 = 30
+Chromosome 2 visited weights of
+1 5 3 5 7 2 1 1 4 = 29
+Chromsome 2 is better.
+Chromosome 1 score is 10 - (30 / 100) = 9.70 <----- weight 30
+Chromosome 2 score is 10 - (29 / 100) = 9.71 <----- weight 29 is better than
+Chromosome 2 should be better because it has lower weight of 29 and is reflected in score.
 ```

 ## Run Instructions